 The rules depend on whether you were born before or after the new legislation came into force on December 15, 2025.

 Bill C-3 retroactively grants citizenship to individuals who were previously excluded by the old first-generation limit.
-If you have a direct Canadian ancestor β a parent, grandparent, or great-grandparent β you may already be a Canadian citizen and simply need proof.
+If you have a direct Canadian ancestor, such as a parent, grandparent, or great-grandparent, you may already be a Canadian citizen and simply need proof.

 The 1,095 days do not need to be consecutive.
 Adopted children born abroad in the second generation or later may also be eligible through a direct grant process.